 Contractor shall not be liable for delays in the completion of the project resulting from any circumstances beyond Contractor’s reasonable control or due to compliance with any sovereign decrees, orders, acts, instructions or requests of any federal, state, or municipal government or any department or agency thereof, civil or military, acts of god, acts or failure to act by Customer or anyone for whom Customer is responsible, fires, floods, public health emergencies, strikes, lockouts, embargos or wars.
 Contractor shall be entitled to an extension of time for a period equivalent to the time lost and an adjustment in the Contract Price by reason of any and all of such causes.
 Contractor shall keep Customer apprised of changes in the date of Substantial Completion.

 Payments on each invoice are due within thirty (30) days following Customer’s receipt of the invoice.
-Interest shall accrue on payments not received on or before the thirtieth (30th) day after Customer’s receipt of the invoice at the lesser of (i) the maximum lawful interest rate or (ii) one percent (1.0%) per month, which interest shall compound monthly until the date all amounts owed to Contractor, including interest, are fully paid to Contractor.
+Interest shall accrue on payments not received on or before the thirtieth (30th) day after Customer’s receipt of the invoice at the lesser of (i) the maximum lawful interest rate or (ii) two percent (2.0%) per month, which interest shall compound monthly until the date all amounts owed to Contractor, including interest, are fully paid to Contractor.
 Customer agrees to make timely payment of each invoice to Contractor in the amount and on the terms specified in this Contract for the work rendered during the period covered by the invoice, regardless of whether Customer has a right to indemnity, insurance, or any reimbursement for remediation, restoration or construction on the project.
 If Customer identifies any exceptions, deficiencies or disputes as to the invoice, then Customer shall give Contractor written notice indicating any basis for the exceptions, deficiencies or dispute, providing specifics and all documents in support thereof, all within five (5) business days of Customer’s receipt of the invoice.
 Only good faith disputed amounts where timely, written notice has been given as required in this Contract may be withheld.